In-Class Essays: High School English Teachers Must Rethink Writing Assessment in the Age of AI

 Teaching AP Lit?

-These AP Lit essay-writing lessons tie to in-class/timed writing for AP-level high schoolers!
+These AP Lit essay-writing lessons tie to in-class/timed writing for AP-level high schoolers: Q1, Q2, and Q3 essay practice + PowerPoint lessons.

 Authentic Writing Matters Now More Than Ever

-Of course, they can’t simply write like this without being prepped.
-Students will need structured guidance if we want to take something that might be a bit scary for them and make it manageable and fun for them.
-My editable, 4-page resource (the How-To Guide for High School In-Class Essays) provides the explicit instruction and scaffolding that helps ALL students produce well-structured, thoughtful essays, even under time constraints!
-(Works great for all learning levels, grades 9-12.
-Accessible, clear, and concise language reaches ALL students.)
+Of course, students will need structured guidance if we want to take something that might be a bit scary for them and make it manageable and fun.
+As mentioned above, my editable, 4-page resource (the How-To Guide for High School In-Class Essays) provides the explicit instruction and scaffolding that helps ALL students produce well-structured, thoughtful essays, even under time constraints!
+It’s accessible, clear, and concise, workable for students in grades 9-12.

-Let’s not think about this problem as us vs. technology.
-We love teaching writing, right?
-So let’s focus on teaching students to master the skills they REALLY need, skills technology like AI can’t replicate: AUTHENTIC THINKING; A PERSONAL VOICE; THE ABILITY TO SYNTHESIZE AND ARTICULATE HUMAN IDEAS, EMOTIONS, AND VALUES… In-class essays are the way to do this!
-So climb aboard the trend!
+We all love teaching, so let’s focus on teaching students to master the skills they REALLY need, skills technology like AI can’t replicate: AUTHENTIC THINKING; PERSONAL VOICE; THE ABILITY TO SYNTHESIZE AND ARTICULATE HUMAN IDEAS, EMOTIONS, AND VALUES… In-class essays are the way to do this!
+So let’s try it!

-Download the How-To Guide for High School In-Class Essays NOW and watch your students’ confidence and competence in timed writing improve dramatically.
+Download the How-To Guide for High School In-Class Essays NOW, and I promise you a few things: You’ll watch your students’ confidence and competence in timed writing improve dramatically.
 You’ll love that you get back to authenticity and integrity when it comes to writing assessment in your classroom, and you’ll REALLY love not having to worry whether they used AI, cheated, or plagiarized as you read their work!

 Connect with Me!